dataplat/dbachecks/readme.md

 ## Getting started

-Checks are performed using `Invoke-DbcCheck` which is basically a wrapper for `Invoke-Pester`.
+Checks are performed using `Invoke-DbcCheck` which is basically a wrapper for [Invoke-Pester](https://github.com/pester/Pester/wiki/Invoke-Pester).
+This means that supported `Invoke-Pester` parameters work against `Invoke-DbcCheck`.

 #### Making server lists